rmahfuz/BGD/readme.txt

 Written by Rehana on 12/05/2016 @ 3:57 am
 =======================================================================================================================================================================================================================
+Scenario: Each agent has its own data of the form y = beta*x + W, where beta is an underlying truth to be learnt, and W is the noise.

+Each co-operative agent updates its local estimate according to the formula: x[t+1] = prev_b + step_size*gradient evaluated at prev_b
+prev_b is the average of all the agent's local estimates at time 't' step size is taken as (1/t) gradient is different for each agent, as the data is different.
+The general formula is gradient evaluated at 'b' = sum from i = 1 to cardinality (y_i - b*x_i), where (x_i,y_i) is the ith data point.

+The selfish agent's update rule is: x[t+1] = x[t] + step size*gradient evaluated at x[t]

 Initialization of local estimates: local estimate of agent i at t = 0 = sum(y)/sum(x)

 Observation: The selfish agent's gradient (y - beta*x) is very small (about 10^(-16) orders of magnitude lesser than other agents' gradients).
 This makes sense because: